peter28data/SQL-/README.md

 ----

-# 📊 Database Management Portfolio — SQL
+# 📊 Database Management Portfolio
+## 📌 End-to-End SQL Analytics Project

 ## Executive Summary

 This project demonstrates database management using SQL to clean, standardize, and analyze city service request data.

-The Goal: To transform inconsistent records into reliable, query-ready tables that support accurate reporting and decision-making.
+The Goal: Transform inconsistent records into reliable, query-ready tables that support accurate reporting and decision-making through the following steps below.

+1. Trimmed Data to remove numbers from street names
+2. Split Strings to remove 'St, Ave, Ln'
+3. Aggregated by Noise-Type Categories

+---

+## 🧪 Business Problem

+Open-source data from real Washington D.C.
+311 Service-Request calls is often collected from multiple sources and contains inconsistent formatting, duplicate values, and non-standard category labels.

+These issues make it difficult for management to accurately compare sectors across service request categories.
+Clean the messy data in three steps and create a visual.

 ---